 PLOP analysis features can be used to query arbitrary properties of a PDF document.

-Document info entries and XMP metadata can be retrieved and set in a PDF/A-conforming manner.
+Document info entries and XMP metadata can be retrieved and set in a PDF/A- and PDF/X-conforming manner.

-Protection.
-PLOP can apply user and master passwords, and set access permissions to prevent the document from being printed with Acrobat, disallow text extraction or modification, etc.
+PLOP can apply user and master passwords, and set permission restrictions to prevent the document from being printed with Acrobat, disallow text extraction or modification, etc.

-PLOP supports all relevant PDF encryption methods including strong AES-256 encryption and Unicode passwords for Acrobat X. With PLOP you can:
+PLOP supports strong AES-256 encryption and Unicode passwords.
+With PLOP you can:

 encrypt a PDF document with user or master password, or both;